simde-utc/portail/README.md

   - `fix/<issue shortname>` for bug fixes.
   - `hot/<issue shortname>` for hotfixes.
 - Follow the linter for PHP and JS
-- Comments, Commits and Pull Request must be in
+- Comments, Commits and Pull Request must be in English

 ### Issues